 What can a children’s story teach us about being proactive with prevention?

-Parents in 2022 may or may not know about Aesop and the many fables he penned.
+Parents today may or may not know about Aesop and the many fables he penned.
 Tortoise and the Hare, anyone?
 He is also credited with the Ant and the Grasshopper, in which a carefree grasshopper learns a hard lesson about being proactive.
 The grasshopper sees the ant preparing for winter and wonders why isn’t the ant enjoying the summer and having fun.
 Naturally, the ant indicates that winter will soon be here, and she needs to be ready to survive.
 Winter does arrive, and the grasshopper is literally left out in the cold.
 When approaching ant for help, she kindly informs the grasshopper that “It’s wise to worry about tomorrow, today.”

 In many ways engaging in prevention activities is very much about worrying about tomorrow today.
 This is especially true for health screening tests.
 The aim of these tests is to detect a disease or condition even before you have any signs or symptoms.
 In so doing, we can possibly reverse the onset of the disease or begin treatment at a very early stage, which can greatly improve the long-term outcomes.